The Cost of Surrogacy in the UK

 Legal fees vary greatly from lawyer to lawyer.
 Some lawyers charge as much as £50,000 ($64,000 USD), although most reasonable legal fees would total below £12,000 GBP ($15,000 USD).

 Surrogacy is more affordable in overseas countries, where local governments have invested heavily in medical facilities to attract tourism.
-Compare Canada with the cost of surrogacy in Ukraine or in Colombia.
+Compare Canada with the cost of surrogacy in Mexico or in Colombia.